 Changing Learning Environments

 The dichotomy between traditional classrooms and online courses is blurring, with increasing numbers of students working in blended learning environments.
 These students may be using intelligent tutoring systems (ITSs), simulations, games, or microworlds.
 Even in fully online experiences like Massive Online Open Courses (MOOCs), students’ interaction with each other matters as much as their interactions with the course materials.
 At the PCLA, our goal is to enhance the educational experiences for all learners by studying how new learning environments work for the full diversity of students.
 We study the environments and the learners using them, partnering with groups in both academia and industry.
-At the PCLA, we do not create new learning environments; we study how to make them better.

 We have pioneered new methods for modeling student engagement online, for inferring complex learning and inquiry skill, for studying learning as it occurs moment-by-moment, and for linking what is happening in a learner’s experience now to their career and life outcomes years later.
 We have also pioneered new methods for combining technology with human judgment, to leverage the strengths of each.
 For example, the BROMP method, which was developed to study student engagement with educational software, allows us to study students’ emotional and behavioral experiences without intrusive sensors or video equipment.
 Similarly, our use of text replays, a method for analyzing the log files from educational software, has helped to improve our understanding of what students do when they are gaming the system, rather than engaging with educational material.